Using Aromatherapy as Stress Relief for Seniors and Caregivers

 For seniors with Alzheimer’s disease or dementia, aromatherapy can help reduce challenging behaviors that are caused by anxiety or mild discomfort.

-Aromatherapy is easy to put into practice.
+Aromatherapy is easy to implement.
 Everyone has different scent preferences, so start by identifying a couple of scents that you and your older adult enjoy.

-Then, experiment with different ways of scenting the environment until you find what works best.
+Then experiment with different ways to scent the environment until you find what works best.

 Popular scents to relieve stress, calm, and soothe: